Paul Neumann – Senior Clinical Psychologist

 Professor Tony Paolini – Psychologist and Hearing Neuroscientist

 PhD, MPsych (Clin Neuro), MAPS

 Professor Paolini is an internationally recognised scientist with a particular interest in how the brain interprets sound.
 He has qualifications in psychology (MPsych – Clin Neuro) and in Neuroscience (PhD).
 He was Head of the Auditory Clinical Neuroscience Unit at the Bionic Ear Institute on the continued development of the cochlear implant and examined the relationship between the brains ability to hear sounds in noise and its relationship to intelligence and higher level cognitive functioning.
+He was Professor of Psychology at RMIT University and currently holds adjunct positions at La Trobe University and The University of Melbourne.
 At ISN Clinic he continues to apply his auditory expertise and his knowledge of psychology to provide assist clients experiencing tinnitus and related distress.
 He is currently President of ISN Psychology and Senior Principal Research Fellow at the Florey Institute for Neuroscience and Mental Health.